anko/eslisp/readme.markdown

 hygienic macros][6].
 Minimal core, maximally customisable.

 This is not magic:  It's just an S-expression encoding of the [estree][7] AST format.
-The macros are ordinary JS functions that return arrays but just exist at compile-time.
-Macros can be put on [npm][8] to distribute your own language features, [like this][9].
+The macros are ordinary JS functions that return objects, which just exist at compile-time.
+This means macros can be put on [npm][8] to distribute your own language features, [like this][9].

 > :warning: **Note the 0.x.x [semver][10].**  The API may shift under your
 > feet.